Stress in the Workplace

 It can be supportive in the process of change management and in redundancy.

-If the workforce is happy, work is usually more productive.
+If the workforce is happy, work is more productive.
 The business is more likely to be successful and benefit from continued success.

-Can Managers Benefit from Counselling too?
+Managers Can Benefit from Counselling too

 Managers can often be the most at risk of stress related issues and with the least time for themselves outside of work to address them.